NeginManshour/PpEv/README.md

-# Comprehensive Evaluation of AlphaFold-Multimer, AlphaFold3 and ColabFold, and Applicable Scoring Functions in Predicting Protein-Peptide Complex Structures
+# Comprehensive Evaluation of AlphaFold-Multimer, AlphaFold3 and ColabFold, and Scoring Functions in Predicting Protein-Peptide Complex Structures

 ## Abstract
 This project focuses on evaluating three state-of-the-art tools—AlphaFold-Multimer, ColabFold, and AlphaFold3—for predicting protein-peptide complex structures using Template-Based (TB) and Template-Free (TF) methods.
 AlphaFold-Multimer excels in TB predictions, while AlphaFold3 produces superior protein-like structures.
 ColabFold shows versatility in both settings.
 The study also assesses various scoring functions, revealing that while AlphaFold's built-in scoring is the best, combining multiple scoring functions can enhance the accuracy of predictions.
 The findings highlight the potential for improving protein-peptide docking predictions by leveraging these tools and scoring strategies.

 ![Fig_1](https://github.com/user-attachments/assets/d4c2abe9-952d-41fd-a384-9ba6a355e842)

-## Preparing the Predicted Structures for Evaluation Process
+## Preparing the Predicted Structures for the Evaluation Process

 ### installation
-To preprocess the predicted structures, the environment below should be installed.
+To preprocess the predicted structures, the environment below should be installed:
 ```commandline
 conda env create -f evaluation.yaml
 ```